engmung/BPIA/README.md

 4. Open the blender and run the script inside.
 Then click BPIA Start and double-click the Stop Intercept button to run it.
     <img width="800" alt="11111140" src="https://github.com/engmung/BPIA/assets/122682380/c4adddf5-642e-4746-b1e2-64342b12eea0">

+## Feedback
+We value your feedback and experiences with **BPIA**.
+If you have used this addon in your projects, please share your use cases, thoughts, or any issues you encountered.
+Your input is crucial for us to improve and enhance **BPIA**.

+Send your feedback and use cases to: [lsh678902@gmail.com](mailto:lsh678902@gmail.com)

+We look forward to your creative projects and how **BPIA** has helped in transforming them into more colorful and vibrant creations.